IPhone 16: Indonesian sales ban

 On October 20, 2024, the Indonesian Ministry of Industry announced a formal ban on the sale and use of iPhone 16 models in Indonesia, citing that Apple has not fulfilled their promised investments in the country, and failing to meet the 40% local content requirement threshold for certification.
 Apple subsequently offered a $100 million investment in exchange for lifting of the ban, but the Ministry of Industry rejected this offer, stating that it "has not met principles of fairness" and demanded a larger amount, which later said to be at least $1 billion.

 After further negotiations, which included the plan to build manufacturing, research and development facilities, the Ministry of Industry lifted the ban on February 26, 2025, with Apple subsequently entered the process of obtaining a local content certificate for selling the iPhone 16 models in Indonesia, starting from April 11.

 Reception

 The iPhone 16 has received positive feedback for several aspects but also shows a few limitations.
-The upgraded design is a favourite, bringing a refreshed aesthetic with the available vibrant color options, which feel more dynamic than past models.
+The upgraded design is a favorite, bringing a refreshed aesthetic with the available vibrant color options, which feel more dynamic than past models.
 The display maintains Apple's Super Retina HDR quality but is limited to a 60 Hz refresh rate, which some users find outdated compared to faster displays on cheaper competitor phones.
 The iPhone 16 Plus has been praised, weighing 30 grams less and having longer battery life than the iPhone 16 Pro Max, while having a similar screen size to the Pro Max.
 The "base model iPhone has often felt like a notable downgrade from its Pro counterparts, but that’s not the case this year", with the iPhone 16 and 16 Plus having enough features to make the 16 Pro and 16 Pro Max somewhat redundant.
+The phone's performance was well received by critics, with the A18 chip being around 30% faster in processing speed and 40% in graphics calculations compared to the A16 used in its predecessor.

+Julian Chokkattu of Wired rated the iPhone 16 and 16 Plus 8 out of 10 points in his review, praising the phone's camera, performance, and battery life, but criticizing its 60 Hz display and slow USB 2 data speeds.